chloegregoirecufi/api_exchange-rates/README.md

 For the database we used sqLite.
 To build the API we used [fastAPI](https://fastapi.tiangolo.com/tutorial/sql-databases/#install-sqlalchemy)

-# Before starting the project:clipboard:
+# Before starting the project 📋
 pip install -r requirements.txt

 # Command for start API ▶️